SystemsApproach/ops/provision.rst

 Management Server.
 The upper cluster corresponds to a production POD, and includes five servers and a 2x2 leaf-spine switching fabric.
 The lower cluster corresponds to a development POD, and includes two servers and a single switch.
+Defining such logical groupings of hardware resources is not unique to Aether; we can ask a commercial cloud provider to provision multiple logical clusters, so being able to do the same on physical resources is a natural requirement.

 In addition to following this blueprint, the technician also enters various facts about the physical infrastructure into a database.
 This